augustoclaro/nice-xor/README.md

 011110000110111101110010
 ```

-Repeat the key to align:
+Repeat the first 8 characteres of the key to align:

 ```sh
 01101110011010010110001101100101